QUEL-Imaging/quel-qal/doc/dr_README.md

 <br/>

 # Quick Start
-The following block of code can be used to analyze an image of a depth resolution phantom and calculate/plot metrics about the intensity and spread.
+The following block of code can be used to analyze an image of a depth resolution phantom to calculate and plot metrics about the intensity and spread.
 In addition to the qal library, it uses the scikit-image library (https://scikit-image.org/) to read in the image.
 This sample code and two other examples can be found in qal/examples/depth_resolution_example.py.

 ```python